pygamelib/pygamelib/README.md

 * Only one player is supported.
 * There is little protections against messing up with the internal.
 This is *on purpose*, I want the kids to learn to use the API not mess up with the internals of every single class.
 * It's pure Python (it's slow).

+## Comparison between Pygame and Pyglet

+**3d support**
+Since pyglet is so firmly merged with OpenGL.
+It allows the support of drawing in 3D.
+Easy Python syntax Pygame uses Python as its scripting language.
+Python is widely treated one of the most natural languages to grasp even for beginners.

+**Platform**
+It can work with Window, Linux, and OS X.	Usage API The API is very straightforward.

+**Language used**
+It can be compiled using the other Python interpreters.
+Best canvas system Pygame provides a drawing system that allows the user to create and draw an unlimited number of the canvas.

+**Popularity**
+Pyglet is less popularee because it has small community support.
+More popular Pygame is more popular than the pyglet.